ebridges/vertx-prototype/README.md

 ### stats
 Lines of Code
 * `socket_test.js` :  36 lines
 * `socket_test.cgi` : 181 lines
 * `SocketTest.java` : 113 lines
-	- Note: `SocketTest.java` contains a few other, strictly unnecessary, classes to handle Logging and to better structure the response.
+	- _note: `SocketTest.java` contains a few other, strictly unnecessary, classes to handle Logging and to better structure the response._